TanklesXL/gladvent/README.md

 ## Multi-year support

 Gladvent now comes with out-of-the-box multi-year support via the `--year` flag when running it.

 For convenience it defaults to the current year.
-Therefore, passing the `--year=YEAR`flag to either the`run`, `run all`or`new` commands will use the year specified or the current year if the flag was not provided.
+Therefore, passing `--year=YEAR` to either the `run`, `run all` or `new` commands will use the year specified or the current year if the flag was not provided.

 ## Available commands